- Ittf nodes, The Indented Text Tree Format

 JsWizzi - Ecma builtin String object

-1 root2 #3 # All ECMA builtin methods of the `String` object are supported4 #5 # Examples:6 #7 node ${'a'.toUpperCase()}8 node ${'A'.toLowerCase()}9 node ${'a' + ' b ' + 'c'}10 node ${'a' + ' b '.trim() + 'c'}11 node ${'a,b,c,d'.split(',').join('-')}12 #13 #14 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String"></a>
+1 root 2 # 3 # All ECMA builtin methods of the `String` object are supported 4 # 5 # Examples: 6 # 7 node ${'a'.toUpperCase()} 8 node ${'A'.toLowerCase()} 9 node ${'a' + ' b ' + 'c'} 10 node ${'a' + ' b '.trim() + 'c'} 11 node ${'a,b,c,d'.split(',').join('-')} 12 # 13 # 14 node <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String"></a>

 root